sea-kg/ctf01d/README.md

 ### terminal1

-In the new terminal/console we can change default configuration to the one you need.
+In the new terminal/console we can change default configuration to the one we need.

 Attach to a running container with a bash command line:
 ```